 Interestingly WHO has openly embraced and voiced for these three kinds as protecting against cervical cancer.

 It recommends that HPV vaccines work before HPV exposure.
 Hence girls should get vaccinated between the ages of 9 and 14 years.
+Boys aged 12 years are ideal for getting the vaccine.
 This is before the setting of sexual activity.

 Now let’s move onto: